seungu1108/fromage_fashion/README.md

 pip install -r requirements.txt
 ```

-We modified some of the contents of the 'requirement.txt' file.
+We modified some of the contents of the `requirement.txt` file.

 Because I changed torch, torchvision, torchaudio to the latest version for sm_80 compatibility of gpu, and I saved the related files on google drive, so I added gdown.